bogettigian/Human-move-prediction-in-chess-adaptive-to-ELO/README.md

-# Aligning Superhuman AI with Human Behavior
+# Human move prediction in chess adaptive to ELO

 ## How to start